jaspector

 County offices are generally Monday through Friday, 8:00 a.m. to 4:00 or 4:30 p.m. depending on office.

-Information on this page was last verified: March 2026.
-Permit rules and fees change — confirm current requirements directly with the No single countywide building permit authority for all unincorporated land.
+Source: No single countywide building permit authority for all unincorporated land.
 Building permits are administered by the city, township, or contracted authority serving the parcel's local unit of government.
-Kalamazoo County separately administers related development permits through the Drain Commissioner and Environmental Health. before applying.
+Kalamazoo County separately administers related development permits through the Drain Commissioner and Environmental Health. ↗

 County-level SESC permits are required for earth changes disturbing 1 acre or more, projects near water bodies or wetlands, and several listed development activities.
 County drain permits are required for crossing, modifying, connecting to, or discharging into a county drain.
 Building permits themselves come from the local jurisdiction, not the county.

-Typical processing time is No single countywide building permit turnaround exists because the building permit office varies by local jurisdiction..
+Building permit processing times in unincorporated Kalamazoo County, MI typically run No single countywide building permit turnaround exists because the building permit office varies by local jurisdiction..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Kalamazoo County, MI.
 The following work is generally exempt: No countywide building exemption list because the county is not the general building permit issuer.; For local building permits, apply the exemption rules of the local building authority serving the parcel under Michigan code.; County SESC page notes an available waiver for small projects within 500 feet of a lake or stream if disturbed area is under 225 square feet, soil is stabilized within 24 hours, and a notarized affidavit is submitted..
 Note: For unincorporated Kalamazoo County, the building permit exemption rules depend on the township or contracted authority serving the specific parcel.
+When in doubt, confirm with the local building department before starting work.